Learning Objectives

 returns a vector of tree masses.
 (Thanks to vector math this function is basically just the equation above). - Create a

-pipeline that- Adds a new column (using
+dplyrpipeline that- Adds a new column (using

-and your function) that contains masses calculated from the diameters - Groups the data frame into species using the
+mutateand your function) that contains masses calculated from the diameters - Groups the data frame into species using the

-column - And then calculates biomass (i.e., the
+SpCodecolumn - And then calculates biomass (i.e., the

-) - Stores the result as a data frame
+sumof the masses) for each species (usingsummarize) - Stores the result as a data frame

 - Adds a new column (using